-- Posting a letter to a girl which states, “I am going to kill you”;
+- Posting a letter, which states, “I am going to kill you”;

 - Purchasing someone a sky diving voucher from an online site and typing the following message on the gift card, “Go jump out of a plane.
 I’ve made sure the parachute won’t open.
 This world is better off without you.”

-To convict you of Send Threatening Letter the prosecution must prove each of the following matters beyond reasonable doubt:
+To convict a person of sending a threatening letter the prosecution must prove each of the following matters beyond a reasonable doubt:

-- That you intentionally or recklessly did an act;
+- That they intentionally or recklessly did an act;

 - That act caused a letter or document to be sent, delivered or received by someone;